Tahini Salad Dressing

 What Is Tahini?

-Tahini is simply crushed sesame seeds.
-Crushed and pureed until they form a paste.
-Like nuts, there is oil in those seeds so you will also benefit from the nutritional sesame seed oil when you add tahini to your recipes.
+Like nuts, there is oil in the seeds so you will also benefit from the nutritional sesame seed oil when you add tahini to your recipes.

 Homemade Tahini